When looking for effective strategies to grow your business, the simple rule is to always go with the one best suited to your needs.

 With content, you are in charge of doing things yourself.
 Whether you have a content-production team in-house or outsource the work, the final product is in your ownership and can be reused and repurposed in any way you like.
 The associated cost depends on the format, with blog posts being the cheapest and video requiring a significantly higher budget.

+You usually start by creating content marketing strategies.
 Typical content marketing strategies include company blogs, social media posts, branded videos, podcasts, or gated resources such as ebooks or webinars (like the ones offered by HubSpot).

 image source: hubspot.com